-Sometimes people refer to an M.A. in Teaching and an M.A. in Education interchangeably.
-Both of these degrees help further the careers and skills of people interesting in pursuing a career in education.
+Sometimes people refer to an MAT degree and an M.A. in Education interchangeably.
+Both of these degrees help further the careers and skills of people interested in pursuing a career in education.
 Still, these two master's degrees vary significantly in content and in the kinds of educators who are most likely to benefit from them.
-Take a moment to compare a MAED versus a MAT to understand the difference and figure out which one will help you achieve your specific goals.
+Take a moment to compare an MAEd versus an MAT to understand the difference and figure out which one will help you achieve your specific goals.

 Do you really need a master's degree to teach?
 Well, most states and school districts will not require new teachers to already hold a master's degree.
 However, they tend to heavily encourage this level of education by offering raises and promotions to educators who have successfully completed post-graduate programs.
 And while some places don't require a master's degree for new teachers, they will ask teachers to complete one once they begin their careers.

 While educators can benefit in many ways by continuing their own educations, it's important for them to find the right course of study for their interests and career goals.
-Because both a master's in education and a master's in teaching focus upon various facets of education, current or prospective educators often consider one of these two programs.
-While they both serve current or aspiring teachers, they do have different aims.
-Let’s explore the difference:
+Because both a master's in education and an MAT degree focus on various facets of education, current or prospective educators often consider one of these two programs.
+While they both serve current or aspiring teachers, they do have different aims — and choosing the wrong one can mean misaligned coursework, delayed licensure, or a degree that doesn't open the doors you're expecting.
+Let's explore the difference.

-As the name implies, this teaching degree focuses on the practice of teaching.
-Generally, people who already have a bachelor's degree but want to qualify as teachers will have an interest in an M.A. in Teaching.
-On the other hand, people who already teach but want to expand their qualifications to other subjects or grades tend to enroll in a teaching master's program to build the skills that they need.
+As the name implies, the MAT degree focuses on the practice of teaching.
+Generally, people who already have a bachelor's degree but want to qualify as classroom teachers will have an interest in an MAT.
+On the other hand, people who already teach but want to expand their qualifications to other subjects or grade levels also tend to enroll to build the skills they need.

-In contrast to a master's in teaching, universities develop programs for a master's in education to attract licensed teachers who already have classroom experience.
-For instance, teachers may have an interest in working in administration as a principal or focusing on becoming a school counselor or reading specialist.
+In contrast to an MAT, universities develop programs for a master's in education to serve licensed teachers who already have classroom experience and are ready to move into specialized or leadership roles.
+For instance, teachers may have an interest in working in administration as a principal, focusing on becoming a school counselor, or leading curriculum development at the district level.
 An education master's degree can open these sorts of doors.

-This degree may not satisfy all licensing requirements because it has been tailored more for individuals who already hold teaching licenses; however, candidates can choose certain concentrations for additional certification.
-For example, the M.A. in Education at University of the Cumberlands offers certification-level instruction in Literacy Specialist, Teacher as Leader, and School Counseling.
+This degree may not satisfy all initial licensing requirements because it has been tailored more for individuals who already hold teaching licenses.
+However, candidates can choose certain concentrations for additional certification, such as Literacy Specialist, Teacher as Leader, and School Counseling — all areas identified by the Every Student Succeeds Act as priorities for educator development.

 Why Consider a Master's in Teaching or Education?